bug400/capasm/INSTALL.md

 If you get the error message "This script requires Python 3.6 or newer!" use python3 instead.

 You can call the Python script *start.py* from everywhere in the file system.
-Because this scripts must not be moved out of the CAPASM directory it is recommended to create short shell- (Linux, Mac os) or CMD- (Windows) helper scripts and put them into a directory which is specified in your search path.
+Because this scripts must not be moved out of the CAPASM directory it is recommended to create short shell- (Linux, macOs) or CMD- (Windows) helper scripts and put them into a directory which is specified in your search path.

 Installation of development versions from the GitHub Repository